Holiday Reading – 5 Books to help you get a board seat

 Finding board opportunities and gaining a board seat takes time, perseverance and a regular commitment to the process.
 And it is a process; no one is going to tap you on the shoulder and offer you your dream board role.

-One of the main reasons that people fail is because life and their executive careers get in the way.
-They feel completely overwhelmed with their growing list of tasks to complete, let alone taking on more in order to gain or maintain a board seat.
+One of the main reasons people fail is that life and their executive careers get in the way.
+They feel completely overwhelmed with their growing list of tasks to complete, let alone taking on more to gain or maintain a board seat.
 This is where most of you give up.
-They simply do not find the time to find the right board role for them, develop a board network or apply for board roles.
+They simply do not find the time to pursue the right board role for them, develop a board network, or apply for board roles.

 At the end of the day, even if you are still unsuccessful in gaining a board seat, the organizational, time-management and cognitive thinking skills you will have developed by practising GTD will make you far more productive, creative and a better decision-maker.